rosh-agahi/stock-recommender/Project_Setup.md

 12. github not working...
 at the start of the project, set up a local git repo. set up a repository on github with the same name
+* was using the ssh config. changed the https and it worked.
+* couldn't tell because of dark mode. :facepalm:

+13. set up stock scraper class

+14. set up stock class

+Second to last step:
+will need to go through and match all segment/sector... pick one.

+last step:
+clean up the interface.